 A buyer in need of this type of financing also has to present a long history of employment.
 The creditor needs these bank statements and paychecks to assess a borrower’s financial health.
 If you don’t need a new car urgently, you can avoid these hassles by taking time to build an excellent credit score.

 2. What are the advantages of car loan programs for low income buyers?

 1. Enables you to enjoy private transportation

 If you live several miles from the college, then you understand how challenging it is to get to school on time every day.
 It gets worse when it rains because everything seems to stop at once.
 Traffic jams can last for several hours yet you need to get home on time to do your assignments and prepare for the next day’s lessons.

 Applying for a car loan for low-income buyers will improve your life tremendously.
 You’ll use the best routes to get to school on time.
 If you have children, you can get them to school early and still get to college on time.

 2. Pay affordable monthly installments

 In order to qualify for a subprime auto loan, one has to have a high net income because this financing has a high-interest rate.
-On the other hand, low income car loans are designed to help people with part-time jobs or startups maintain consistent payment histories.
+On the other hand, low-income car loans are designed to help people with part-time jobs or startups to maintain consistent payment histories.